edrutte/ghibif.dev/README.md

 # About Me
 Hi, I'm Evan.
-I am currently a student at the Rochester Institute of Technology.
+I have an MS in Computer Engineering from Rochester Institute of Technology.
 My resume is [here](ResumeERuttenberg.pdf)

 ## Projects